b1uesky/JiSuan/README.md

 ### Rules
 ```
-  All selected expression should conform to the following rules,
+  All selected expressions should conform to the following rules,
   or it may lead to unexpected result.
 ```
 |Operation|Math Forumla|Priority|